oblador/react-native-vector-icons/README.md

 **Choose from 3000+ icons or use your own.**

 Perfect for buttons, logos and nav/tab bars.
 Easy to extend, style and integrate into your project.

+## Main advantages over `react-native-icons`

+* You can use your own custom icon sets.
+Supports SVG via [Fontello](http://fontello.com) or regular icon fonts.
+* You can use *native* `TabBarIOS`.
+* You can nest elements within the `Icon` component to create buttons.
+* You can use the icon as an image if a native component requires it (such as `NavigatorIOS`).
+* Most common use cases is JavaScript only and thus enables wider possibilities of styling (and is easier to integrate with your project).
+* No need to define `width` and `height` styles.
+* Presentational stuff like size and color can be defined in your stylesheet instead of via a property (if you want to).

 ## Installation